vyorkin-personal/d/README.md

 but I probably missed smth.

 Here is the things you should do manually.

+Run `C-SPC-I` in tmux session to install plugins.

 [Add your JDKs to jenv](http://davidcai.github.io/blog/posts/install-multiple-jdk-on-mac/) (use your JDK versions):

 ```